Big Thief: 2016–2018: Masterpiece and Capacity

 The band's debut studio album, Masterpiece was released on Saddle Creek Records on May 27, 2016.
 It received generally favorable reviews from critics; it has a rating of 79/100 on Metacritic.
-Bob Boilen from NPR wrote that Big Thief was "a band bound by great songs," and called the title track of Masterpiece "one of the best songs I've heard this year."
+Bob Boilen from NPR wrote that Big Thief was "a band bound by great songs," and called the title track, Masterpiece, "one of the best songs I've heard this year."
 Jillian Mapes, writing for Pitchfork Media, gave Masterpiece a rating of 7.7 out of 10 saying the songs on the album "sound cherry-picked over a lifetime of writing".
 Robert Christgau described the album's songs as being "fragile, noisy images of a love perpetually out of reach".
 Ben Salmon wrote in the Portland Mercury that on the album Big Thief "alternately sounds like an unearthed field recording ("Little Arrow"), a pop band with a broken heart's pulse ("Vegas"), and a classic, buzzy indie-rock outfit ("Interstate")."

 On April 4, 2017, Big Thief premiered a new single "Mythological Beauty" on NPR.
 The next day the band released the single's official video and confirmed that the song would appear on their second studio album, Capacity.
 The full album was released on June 9 via Saddle Creek.
 Capacity received critical acclaim upon its release.
 On Metacritic, which assigns a normalized rating out of 100 to reviews from music critics, the album received an average score of 81 indicating "universal acclaim" based on 15 reviews.

 Capacity appeared on multiple album-of-the-year lists, including No. 1 on NPR's "Bob Boilen's Top Ten Album's of 2017".
 Boilen said, "I don't recall the last time I had the same band in my top five albums for two years in a row.
 But this year's Capacity (my No. 1 album) and last year's Masterpiece (my No. 4 album) did just that."
 Spin named Capacity No. 2 on their "50 Best Albums of 2017", citing the band's "open engagement with anguish in their bracing songs."
 The song "Mary" appeared on Pitchforks 200 Best Songs of the 2010s list, at No. 44.